drake-nathan/js-style-kit/.changeset/poor-falcons-jam.md

 "js-style-kit": minor
 ---

-Include `src` in package for better command + click IDE experience.
+Include `src` in package for better IDE navigation and "go to definition" experience.